-Candidates are required to write and send a formal Letter of Introduction via email to their cooperating teacher by the date indicated on the memorandum they received by the Office of Field Experiences.
+Candidates are required to write and send a formal Letter of Introduction via email to their cooperating teacher(s) by the date(s) indicated on the memorandum they receive from the Office of Field Experiences.
 Candidates should refer to the Letter of Introduction guidelines they received in their Student Teaching Memorandum for more information.

-Candidates are also required to courtesy copy (CC:) their Clinical Field Supervisor on this message.
+Candidates are also required to courtesy copy (CC:) their Clinical Field Supervisor(s) on this message.
 Candidates can find their teacher and Supervisor's email addresses on their Student Teaching Assignment Forms.